 - Find f'(x) for trigonometric functions.
 Three parts.
 Look at problems 3.4.1-18.

 - Find f'(x) using the chain rule.
 Four parts.
 Look at problems 3.5.7-40.

 - The values of f, f ', g, and g' are given in a table.
 Use the rules of derivatives

 to find the derivatives as the specified point.
-Seven parts.
-Look at
+Six parts.
+Look at problems

 - Use the limit definition of the derivative to find the derivative of the given

 function.
 Also note that this is a problem where I will be grading work